LucasDelfino92/morrowindsharp/mw#.md

 Removes the sheep sounds from Morrowind.
 - [**Silence**](https://www.nexusmods.com/morrowind/mods/37921) by Jyggalag117
 You will not be able to speak with NPCs when silenced.
+- [**Supply Chests**](https://www.mediafire.com/file/ztyoimq8twh8hzy/Supply+Chests+v1.0.zip/file) by Gavrilo93, CryptsOfTheDead, and Sigourn
+Adds supply chests to the Imperial Cult, Imperial Legion, Morag Tong, Tribunal Temple, and to the Caldera Guild of Mages.
 - [**Telvanni Staff for the Telvanni Staff**](https://www.nexusmods.com/morrowind/mods/47869) by Gavrilo93
 Adds a Silver Staff of Peace into the inventory of each Mouth in the Telvanni Council.
 - [**Temples with Shrines**](https://www.nexusmods.com/morrowind/mods/45535) by Leyawynn